Welcome to our grammar lesson about Spanish Possessive adjectives and pronouns (“Adjetivos y pronombres posesivos”).

 The ambiguity of “su, suyo…”

 If we read the following sentence without any context:

 Su casa es blanca.

-… there is no way to know if that means “his house”, “her house”, “their house” or “your (polite) house”.
+… there is no way of knowing if that means “his house”, “her house”, “their house” or “your (polite) house”.

 However if we read: